-I offer my services as a consultant to supervise film conservation and restoration.
+I offer my services as a consultant to supervise film conservation and restoration together with Guido Pappadà.

-Below, a brief summary of my experiences both in modern and historic films in the field:
+Below, a brief summary of our experiences both in modern and historic films in the field:

-From 1995 onwards I became ever more involved in researching and developing solutions with manufacturers and technology suppliers to enable digitisation of entire films.
+From 1995 onwards we became ever more involved in researching and developing solutions with manufacturers and technology suppliers to enable digitisation of entire films.
 This came about for several reasons:

-Firstly, I had founded, designed and built a new digital facility that I had named Cinecittà Digital and which was next door to Cinecittà’s film processing labs in Rome.
-Through my work on feature films I had also spent much time and effort to make digital and analogue film inter-cuts practically invisible, working intimately in both the chemical and digital labs.
+Firstly, I had founded, designed and built a new digital facility that I decided to call Cinecittà Digital and which was next door to Cinecittà’s film processing labs in Rome.
+The time and effort working intimately in both the chemical and digital labs was to prove important for us.